codr7/eli/README.md

 ## Embedded Lisp Interpreter

 ## Introduction
-`eli` represents the culmination of more than 15 years of research into designing and implementing an embedded Lisp interpreter.
+`eli` represents the culmination of more than 15 years of research into designing and implementing embedded Lisp interpreters.

 It all started with craving a better embedded scripting language for personal projects, buit quickly evolved into one of the deepest rabbit holes I've had the pleasure of falling into.